THANK YOU FOR SHARING YOUR Friendship!

 Tips For Success:

-► Let your Elder Friend know you are associated with Little Brothers – Friends of the Elderly Phone Companions program.
+► Let them know you are associated with Little Brothers – Friends of the Elderly.

-► If your Elder Friend has e-mail, ask if they would enjoy staying in touch there as well.
+► If your friend has an e-mail, ask if they would enjoy staying in touch there as well.

-► Let your Elder Friend know you will contact them on a regular basis, and find a time of day that suits you both.
+► Let them know you will contact them regularly, and find a time of day that suits you both.
 They will appreciate looking forward to hearing from you.
-If your Elder Friend is comfortable using technology, you can explore other platforms, such as Zoom, Skype, FaceTime, etc.
+If your friend is comfortable using technology, you can explore other platforms, such as Zoom, Skype, FaceTime, etc.

-► If you have questions about how best to help, please reach out to your Team Leader.
+► If you have questions or would like to discuss a concern, please reach out to your Team Leader.

-► If you ever have concerns about your Elder Friend’s treatment or well-being, please contact your Team Lead.
+► If you ever have concerns about your friend’s treatment or well-being, don’t hesitate to get in touch with your Team Lead.
+In an emergency, always call 911.

 ► Please practice good self-care and healthy boundaries.